copperwater/xNetHack/doc/xnh-changelog-8.0.md

   the same damage as their active explosion attack.
 - Gnome and dwarf monarchs will only pick up valuable gems, ignoring worthless glass.
+- Gnome and dwarf nobility occasionally generate with a touchstone; 5% chance outside the Mines and 1% inside it.

 ### Interface changes